postgresml/postgresml/pgml-dashboard/static/blog/mindsdb-vs-postgresml.md

 PostgresML is available as a fully managed database service, that includes the storage, backups, metrics, and scalability through PgCat that large ML deployments need.
 End-to-end machine learning is rarely just about running the models, and often more about scaling the data pipelines and managing the data infrastructure around them, so in this case PostgresML also provides a large service advantage, whereas with MindsDB, you'll still need to figure out your cloud data storage solution independently.

-## Marcomm

-Marketing and Communications is important for technology adoption.
-MindsDB has a significantly better Marketing and Communications website than PostgresML, with significantly more funding behind it.
-They have a beautiful homepage, and a lot of documentation that we can only aspire to match.
-Their very name and domain, MindsDB, is excellent at conveying our mutual aspiration.

-Our documentation, blogs as well as the code that serves it and everything else PostgresML is open source.
-We're always working to improve the status quo, but I'm an engineer more interested in ML than docs and that's where I'm heads down.
-If you see something that could be better, ML or Marcomm, we'll always appreciate your PRs.